Learn some of my best techniques on how to paint a room. The tips include ceiling, trim, and baseboard and are perfect for beginners.

 You can print the material list and instructions below.

-SIDE NOTE: The way I paint a room is with NO painters tape.
-I don’t want to take the time to apply it…
+SIDE NOTE: Yes, something is missing from the list!
+The way I paint a room is with NO painter’s tape.
+I don’t want to take the time to apply it and with my tips, you will do just fine without it.

 - Wipe the walls and trim with a Swiffer duster (or rag) to remove the dust.
-If your walls or trim are really dirty wash them or if needed paint them with a primer.
+If your walls or trim are really dirty, wash them or, if needed, paint them with a primer before applying the paint (before step 2).

 - Remove all outlet and light switch covers.
-I like to remove anything that could be replaced like a light fixture if painting the ceiling.
+I like to remove anything that could be easily replaced, like a light fixture if painting the ceiling.

-- Sand the walls, trim, and ceiling so that any old paint drips or bumps are smooth.
+- Sand the walls, trim, and ceiling so that any old paint drips or bumps are removed.

 - Wipe the walls again with the Swiffer duster or cloth.